bluebrown/immutable-cluster/README.md

 ## Hands On

+### Prerequisites

+To follow along you need:

+- an aws account & access tokens
+- have ansible installed
+- have packer installed
+- have terraform installed
+- have the aws cli version 2 installed

 ### Creating a Custom Image

 > *If you are using a custom vpc, make sure to configure packer to use a subnet with automatic public ip assignment and a route to the internet gateway.